neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 we set `has_heat_source = false` so that we don't need to add a dummy heat source kernel to the `ranstube.oudf` file.
-Finally, we indicate that we will be minimizing the data transfers in/out of NekRS unless new data is actually available from the MOOSE heat conduction module with the `synchronization_interval = parent_app` parameter.
+Finally, we indicate that we will be minimizing the data transfers in/out of NekRS unless new data is actually available from the MOOSE heat transfer module with the `synchronization_interval = parent_app` parameter.

 !listing /tutorials/gas_compact_multiphysics/nek.i
   block=Problem